ouspg/CompSec/Lab1_Fuzzing/README.md

 Task 3 | 3 | Creating your own small C-program and fuzztesting it
 Task 4 | 4/5 | Contribute to a existing open-source project.
 Set up a fuzzer and report findings.
 ---

+Grade 1 can be aquired by doing lecture questionnaires from the corresponding lectures.

 ## **Task 1**: Mutated test case generation with Radamsa